paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-022-national-geospatial-intelligence-agency.md

 ### Statutory Notes

 #### References in Text
 The Central Intelligence Agency Act of 1949, referred to in subsec. (e)(2)(B), is act June 20, 1949, ch.
 227, 63 Stat.
-208, which is classified generally to chapter 46 (§ 3501 et seq.) of Title 50.
+208, which is classified generally to chapter 46 (§ 3501 et seq.) of Title 50, War and National Defense.
 For complete classification of this Act to the Code, see Tables.

 #### Amendments
 2014—Subsec. (b)(2).
 Pub.
 L. 113–291, § 1071(c)(7)(A), substituted “([50 U.S.C.
 3515](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3515&num=0&edition=prelim))” for “([50 U.S.C.
 403](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section403&num=0&edition=prelim)o)”.